Matthias Barr

-Mathias Fritschler Barr (December 6, 1831 in Edinburgh - December 21, 1911 in London) was a Scottish poet.
+Mathias Fritschler Barr (6 December 1831 – 21 December 1911, in London) was a Scottish poet.

-Barr's father, Fidelie Barr, was a native of Germany, who had married the Edinburgh native Margaret Mcdonald, and carried on the business of a watchmaker in that city.
+Barr was borj on 6 December 1831, in Edinburgh.
+His father, Fidelie, was a native of Germany, who had married the Edinburgh native Margaret Mcdonald, and carried on the business of a watchmaker in that city.
 Barr received a liberal education at the High School and Academy of Edinburgh, then paid a brief visit to Germany, and afterwards removed to London, where he held a respectable appointment for a number of years, devoting his leisure hours to the cultivation of his literary tastes.
 Among his pursuits, Barr owned a music-selling and publishing establishment in London.

-In 1865 his first-published volume of poems appeared, and he thereafter issued several short volumes of well-regarded verse.
+In 1865, his first-published volume of poems appeared, and he thereafter issued several short volumes of well-regarded verse.
 He was compared to Burns and Wordsworth in finding the inspiration of song in the most common objects.
 The simplest scenes, the homeliest incidents, the most common wild-flowers, were subjects addressed by Barr.